Family movie night? There's an app for that

-A lot or a little?
+A Lot or a Little?

 Parents need to know that Santa Girl is a 2019 holiday romcom in which Santa's daughter goes to college for one semester while her dad tries to arrange a marriage between her and Jack Frost's son.
 While a basically tame movie, there are some moments of bad behavior.
 For instance, a boy who takes Cassie Claus to a college party tries to get her drunk by giving her a red plastic cup filled with vodka without telling her.
 Later, Cassie is a victim of internet bullying when someone posts memes on social media of her while making fun of her for rumors that her father is Santa Claus; she's called a "freak" while walking across campus to the judging stares of fellow students.
 Cassie's two male suitors get into a fistfight -- punches, kicks.
 Champagne drinking at a formal dance party.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 This holiday movie is as paint-by-numbers as you can get.
 While there's nothing particularly bad about Santa Girl, there's nothing particularly good about it either.
 It's easy to imagine the premise being the easiest "elevator pitch" in Hollywood history ("Santa's daughter goes to college."
 "Green light!"), and the result feels like either a plot lifted from Shakespeare or an episode of late-period Growing Pains, with jokes in the vein of Elf thrown in to keep it nice and festive.
 Nonetheless, even with Cassie giving out free hot chocolate to any takers while being followed around by a spritely elf, it's more romom than Christmas special.